Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Shader

-Instead of using textures, you can use a Shader.
-You can roughly explain it as a dynamic pattern.
-Based on parameters, you create different shapes or effects, for example you can use a shader to get the effect of a surface painted in a metallic colour or build up your own veins in wood.
-This is something that requires a bit of experimentation but is relatively easy to get to grips with if you wanted to.
-The effect of a Shader is shown when the rendering is complete.
-Instead of building a completely new Shader from scratch, it is much easier to edit an existing one and modify the parameters until you have achieved the desired result.
+Instead of using textures, you can use a shader.
+You can roughly explain it as a "dynamic pattern".
+Based on parameters, you create different shapes or effects, for example you can use a shader to get an effect of a surface painted in a metallic color or build up your own veins in wood.
+This is something that requires a little experimentation but is relatively easy to get into if you want to.
+The effect of a shader is shown when the rendering is complete.

 Here we have used a Multi-Layer Metallic Shader without affecting the default values: